Ernestine Bayer: Personal life and death

 Ernestine suffered her first stroke in March 2003.
 She recovered enough to be able to row in a double.
 In July 2005, she had a second stroke which left her paralyzed on her right side and unable to speak.

-She died September 10, 2006 at the age of 97.
-She was predeceased by her husband in 1997.
-They are survived by their daughter Tina.
+She died from pneumonia in Exeter, New Hampshire, on September 10, 2006 at the age of 97.
+She was survived by her daughter, Tina.